-Cataract treatment consists of surgical removal of the cloudy lens and implantation of a clear intraocular lens.
-Dr. Besser specializes in femtosecond laser-assisted cataract surgery using two state-of-the-art laser systems: the LenSx® Laser and Catalys®.
+A cataract treatment consists of the surgical removal of the cloudy lens and the implantation of a clear intraocular lens.
+Dr. Besser specializes in Femtosecond Laser-assisted cataract eye surgery using two new state-of-the-art laser systems, the LenSx® Laser and Catalys®.

-Both laser systems integrate the ultrashort-pulse femtosecond laser with 3D optical coherence tomography.
-With expert surgical skill, Dr. Besser performs sutureless cataract microsurgery, using the laser to create such a small and precise incision that the wound seals without stitches.
+Both cataract treatment platforms are based on laser systems and integrate the ultrashort-pulse Femtosecond Laser with 3D optical coherence tomography.
+With expert surgical skill, Dr. Besser performs sutureless cataract microsurgery using the laser to create a small and precise incision that seals without stitches.

-An OCT scan maps the eye’s structures, allowing cataract removal customized to the size and shape of each patient’s eye.
+An OCT is a non-invasive cataract technology that scans and maps the eye’s structures, allowing cataract incisions and lens disassembly to be customized to the size and shape of each patient’s eye.

-Following cataract removal, Dr. Besser implants the best intraocular lens for each patient, including lenses that correct common refractive errors such as:
+During the treatment following cataract removal, Dr. Besser implants the best intraocular lens (IOL) for each patient, including lenses that correct common refractive eye conditions such as:

-Myopia (nearsightedness): clear vision of close-up objects, blurry distance vision
+- Myopia (nearsightedness): clear vision of close-up objects, blurry vision at a distance

 - Hyperopia (farsightedness): clear vision of distant objects, difficulty seeing nearby objects